Hello Iceland Travelers! Welcome back to our series on planning your road trip in Iceland. You can find the first three parts of the series here:

 From Vik, you’ll continue heading East on Iceland’s Ring Road towards Vatnajökull National Park.
 While the black falls of Svartifoss and Fjaðrárgljúfur Canyon Are potential stopping points on this day trip, today’s main attraction is the Jökulsárlón glacier lagoon.
 Across the road from the glacier lagoon is Diamond Beach, named so for the pieces of ice scattered across the sand like ghostly white diamonds.
 Once you’ve explored to your heart’s content, head back to Vik to spend your last evening on the South Coast.

-Day Six: Return to Reykjavik
+Iceland Road Trip Part Four: Day Six – Return to Reykjavik

 The last day of your Iceland road trip consists of stopping off at any of the places you may have missed between Vik and Reykjavik.
 There are some lesser-known waterfalls and cute little villages along the way and if you get back in time, you can have dinner at one of Reykjavik’s finer restaurants.
 It has definitely been a bit of a whirlwind, but you surely made some memories that will last a lifetime during your short road trip in Iceland.